Hilltown Elder Network (HEN)

 For further information, call HEN Program Coordinator Charlie Hayes at 413-296-4536 ext.
 120 or email email@example.com

 HEN coordinator Charlie Hayes was recognized in June 2018 by Highland Valley Elder Services for his outstanding work in this field.

-In addition to CDBG funding, Hilltown CDC accesses other funding for the HEN Program from Hampshire County United Way, the Schwartz Foundation, Highland Valley Elder Services, the Town of Williamsburg and donations or optional co-payments from private individuals.
+In addition to funding from multiple CDBG grants the, Hilltown CDC accesses other funding for the HEN Program from the Schwartz Charitable Foundation, Highland Valley Elder Services, the Town of Williamsburg and donations or optional co-payments from private individuals.